hirzi/LSD/README.md

 	summary(pop_data_filtered_nbinom)
 	# This summary contains the moments of the distribution (e.g. mean and s.d. for normal distributions; mean and size (dispersal for negative binomial distributions).

-We specify the moments of the fitted distribution to a file with columns representing individuals or pooled populations, the first row representing the mean of the distribution and the second row the s.d. or dispersal.
+We specify the moments of the fitted distribution to a file; with columns representing individuals or pooled populations, the first row representing the mean of the distribution and the second row the standard deviation or dispersal.
 Note that sequencing data is typically best fit by a negative binomial distribution.

 For more information on the available options for LSD-High, you can run:

 	python lsd_hi.py -h

-If the observed data is of low-coverage (< 10x), it is generally better to work with genotype likelihoods than with called genotypes, so that uncertainty in the genotype is propagated and treated fairly.
-We can simulate low-coverage data from ms/msms via LSD-Low, which is a bash-scripted wrapper function for ANGSD and MsToGLF (http://www.popgen.dk/angsd/index.php/MsToGlf).
+If the observed data is of low-coverage (< 10x), it is better to work with genotype likelihoods than with called genotypes, to ensure that the uncertainties in the genotypes are propagated and treated fairly.
+We can simulate low-coverage data from ms/msms via LSD-Low, which is a bash wrapper function for ANGSD and MsToGLF (http://www.popgen.dk/angsd/index.php/MsToGlf).
 MsToGLF and hence LSD-Low assume diploid sample size.
 Similar to LSD-High, LSD-Low allows the user to replicate (define) the depth and error rate.
 Additionally, the reference fasta index (of the observed data) must be supplied.

 	lsd_low.sh -f msms_output -p 20,20 -l 5000 -d 5 -e 0.001 -r ref.fai -w working_dir -o output 2>&1 | tee -a log.file

 c) Efficiently generating simulations with ABCtoolbox

-Steps a) and b), that is the generation of simulated summary statistics, can be embedded and performed efficiently under ABCtoolbox.
+Steps ii.a) and ii.b), that is the generation of simulated summary statistics, can be embedded and performed efficiently under ABCtoolbox.
 See: https://bitbucket.org/wegmannlab/abctoolbox/wiki/simulation/Performing%20Simulations%20with%20ABCtoolbox.
-Running these two steps under ABCtoolbox allows the convenient ability to draw variables (e.g. M and N) from defined prior ranges and thus automate the process of generating simulated data.
+Running these two steps under ABCtoolbox confers the convenient ability to draw variables (e.g. M and N) from defined prior ranges and thus automate the process of generating simulated data.

-Example input file:
+Example input file for generating simulations with ABCtoolbox:

 	//	ABCtoolbox input file
 	//	*********************